 Investing in emerging markets - Investing in emerging markets may involve risks in addition to and greater than those generally associated with investing in the securities markets of developed countries.
+For New World Fund, investing in developing countries, the securities markets of which may be referred to as emerging markets or frontier markets, may involve similar risks, and references to "emerging markets" in this statement of additional information also refer to developing countries.
 For instance, emerging market countries tend to have less developed political, economic and legal systems than those in developed countries.
 Accordingly, the governments of these countries may be less stable and more likely to intervene in the market economy, for example, by imposing capital controls, nationalizing a company or industry, placing restrictions on foreign ownership and on withdrawing sale proceeds of securities from the country, and/or imposing punitive taxes that could adversely affect the prices of securities.
 Information regarding issuers in emerging markets may be limited, incomplete or inaccurate, and such issuers may not be subject to regulatory, accounting, auditing, and financial reporting and recordkeeping standards comparable to those to which issuers in more developed markets are subject.
 The fund's rights with respect to its investments in emerging markets, if any, will generally be governed by local law, which may make it difficult or impossible for the fund to pursue legal remedies or to obtain and enforce judgments in local courts.
 In addition, the economies of these countries may be dependent on relatively few industries, may have limited access to capital and may be more susceptible to changes in local and global trade conditions and downturns in the world economy.
 Securities markets in these countries can also be relatively small and have substantially lower trading volumes.
-As a result, securities issued in these countries may be more volatile and less liquid, more vulnerable to market manipulation, and more difficult to value, than securities issued in countries with more developed economies and/or markets.
+As a result, securities issued in these countries may be more volatile and less liquid, more vulnerable to market manipulation, and edificult to value, than securities issued in countries with more developed economies and/or markets.
 Less certainty with respect to security valuations may lead to additional challenges and risks in calculating the fund's net asset value.
 Additionally, emerging markets are more likely to experience problems with the clearing and settling of trades and the holding of securities by banks, agents and depositories that are less established than those in developed countries.